-If you plan to attend a particular college, contact the school’s financial aid department directly.
+Contact the school's financial aid department directly if you plan to attend a particular college.
 The school will determine your eligibility and deliver a financial aid award letter to you.

 When Will You Receive Your Financial Aid?

 If you get selected for financial aid from one or more educational institutions that you applied for, you will need to sign a Master Promissory Note (MPN).
-The MPN holds you legally accountable in paying back any loan that you acquire for college costs.
+The MPN holds you legally accountable for paying back any loan you acquire for college costs.

-If you are unable to sign your Master Promissory Note (MPN), it will take longer for you to receive your financial aid.
+If you cannot sign your Master Promissory Note (MPN), it will take longer to receive your financial aid.

 When filing your FAFSA, it’s best to stay aware, organized, and prepared.
-You should ensure you’re keeping updated on all ongoing communication from the financial aid department, in case you may be required to provide any additional documentation or reports before a deadline.
+You should keep updated on all ongoing communication from the financial aid department in case you need to provide additional documentation or reports before a deadline.
 Additionally, reach out to the educational institution(s) of your choice for more details about financial aid.

 The FAFSA has developed a time-efficient method for students to access financial aid in the United States.
-Make sure that you are well-aware of all deadlines and need to make any corrections to get access to your aid on time.
+Make sure you are well aware of all deadlines and leave enough time to make corrections so you can access your assistance in time for enrollment.

 So how long does it take to fill out FAFSA?
 Less than an hour, whether you’re a dependent or independent student!